 Noise associated with proposed projects and other planned actions at Eielson AFB would generally have direct, minor, short- term, cumulative adverse impacts to wildlife from disturbance during construction and demolition, and would be greatest for simultaneous construction projects occurring in the same general vicinity.
 Mortality of small, less-mobile species (e.g., small mammals) could occur from collisions with heavy equipment.
-When effects from planned projects are considered cumulatively, it is not expected that there would be long-term substantial reductions in species populations, given that development would occur in areas that have already been disturbed and where wildlife habitat is marginal.
+When effects from planned projects are considered cumulatively, long-term substantial reductions in species populations would not be expected, given that development would occur in areas that have already been disturbed and where wildlife habitat is marginal.
 Increased operations within existing airspace would have long-term impacts if wildlife begin to completely avoid these areas, which has not been observed to date.
 A majority of the affected areas on-base currently contain low-quality habitat for common species.
 For these reasons, significant adverse cumulative impacts to wildlife are not expected.